 Bigger on the Inside: Snoopy's doghouse.
 Its interior was never shown (except in the cartoon where it appears to be an Elaborate Underground Base), but we know it contains a Van Gogh painting (later replaced with an Andrew Wyeth after the doghouse burned down and was rebuilt), a pool table, a bridge room, a swimming pool, a postage meter, etc...

-Black Comedy: No, there's no death, but laughing at the pathetic tragedy of Charlie's life is still Black Comedy.
+Black Comedy: No, there's no death, but laughing at the pathetic tragedy of Charlie Brown's life is still an example of this.

 Blind Without 'Em: Marcie was once told by Peppermint Patty that she would look more sophisticated with her glasses up on her forehead, resulting in her bumping into walls, a lamppost, etc. Marcie noted that "Before I became sophisticated, I almost never had headaches."

+Bootstrapped Theme: "Linus and Lucy" is possibly the most famous example.
 Made even more confusing when there actually is a song called "Charlie Brown Theme" out there, and a few of the specials actually used it.
 "Linus and Lucy"'s Ear Worm powers are so mighty that they can just usurp the name.
+Being heavily featured in A Charlie Brown Christmas, the most famous of the specials, helps.

 Brick Joke: The first strip about kicking the football had Violet (not Lucy) moving the ball because she was afraid Charlie would kick her arm.
 Decades later, Lucy promises to let Charlie kick the football if he got out of the hospital.
 When he does, he misses and kicks Lucy's arm.